 As a kid, and since he did live in South Bend, too, I did get to know my Grandpa Will and got to visit with him on occasion, such as family gatherings and such.
 I remember him as being a nice, jovial man who loved his family.
 I never knew my paternal grandmother, Minnie Henson, however, who was Syrus’ youngest offspring, for she died in 1934.
 Grandpa Will died in 1960.

-Lester was married to his wife, Rena, for 80 years, until she died a few years ago in 2015, at the age of 99.
+Lester was married to his wife, Rena, for 80 years, until she died in 2015, at the age of 99.
 They had two daughters, Gwendolyn and Drapel, both still alive, and a son, Oris, who is deceased.
-Being a few years older than I am, I did not see my cousins too often growing up, except for occasional visits.
+Being a few years older than I am, I did not see my cousins too often growing up, except for occasional visits and family gatherings.
 Gwen is quite the scholar, however.
 She has a doctorate in philosophy and served as vice-president at Livingstone College in Salisbury, North Carolina and dean at Florida A&M University in Tallahassee, Florida.
 I don’t have any T on Drapel, although I suspect that she is a smartie as well.